hashicorp/terraform-provider-vsphere/website/docs/r/nas_datastore.html.markdown

 * `security_type` - (String, optional, forces new resource) The security type to use when using NFS v4.1.
 Can be one of `AUTH_SYS`, `SEC_KRB5`, or `SEC_KRB5I`.
+* `tags` - (List of strings, optional) The IDs of any tags to attach to this resource.
+See [here][docs-applying-tags] for a reference on how to apply tags.

+[docs-applying-tags]: /docs/providers/vsphere/r/tag.html#using-tags-in-a-supported-resource

+~> **NOTE:** Tagging support is unsupported on direct ESXi connections and requires vCenter 6.0 or higher.

 ## Attribute Reference